ExploratoryEngineering/tkaq/src/main/frontend/README.md

 Run `npm start build`

-This will build an optimized build for production purposes and output to the `dist` folder.
+This will build an optimized build for production purposes and output to the `src/main/resources/public` folder.